 Micro-credential Directions Example for Use of a Shared Team Artifact

 When certifying and calibrating, BloomBoard follows Cohen’s Kappa Statistic, where an assessor is considered calibrated and in “near perfect agreement” when achieving an 80% agreement to a true score.

-Portfolios of evidence, once submitted through the BloomBoard platform, are given an ID number to provide platform users anonymity and the assessment process objectivity.
-As a result, assessors will not know the educator, the district, or of any relationship between the submitted portfolio and a peer’s portfolio.
+Portfolios of evidence, once submitted through the BloomBoard platform, are given an ID number to provide platform participants anonymity and the assessment process objectivity.
+As a result, assessors will not know the participant, the district, or of any relationship between the submitted portfolio and a peer’s portfolio.
 In addition, a team of assessors and approvers are assigned to a micro-credential title.
 Therefore, it is possible a shared team artifact may not be assessed exactly the same across multiple submissions.
 See “Assessment of Shared Team Artifacts” below for directions on how to follow up when there is a discrepancy in the assessment of your shared team artifact.

 See here if you are interested in learning more about micro-credential assessment.